Transitional Ministry Education - week I only

 Basic Transitional Ministry Education consists of 60 contact hours plus a practicum.
 The contact hours are divided equally between two residency weeks: Week I (30 hours) and Week II (30 hours), separated by a practicum that combines reflection on, and experience in, some aspect of interim/transitional ministry.

-If you desire to receive a Statement of Completion for any of the training programs offered, you must actively participate in all sessions in their entirety (30 hours for Weeks I and II).
+If you desire to receive a Statement of Completion for the training program offered, you must actively participate in all sessions in its entirety.

 LODGING